 - Legal fees (attorney’s fees and costs of legal proceedings).

-- Costs, at the rate allowed for state employees traveling on official business.
-This includes transportation, lodging and food for both the adoptive child and the adoptive parents when necessary to complete the placement or adoption process, including obtaining physical custody of the adoptive child.
+- Costs, as allowed for state employees traveling on official business for transportation, lodging and food for both the adoptive child and the eligible employee and the eligible employee's spouse when necessary to complete the placement or final adoption, including obtaining physical custody of the adopted child.

 How to apply